 When we are heading out on a long bushwalk, I often start wearing a knit wrap.
 This is a long piece of fabric that is tied over both shoulders and distributes the weight across shoulders, back and hips.
 It is light and very adjustible; however it takes some practise to tie well and you need help for some of the back positions until you are competent with it.

-time is all that is needed to make yourself a tube sling or mei tai.
+all that is needed to make yourself a tube sling or mei tai.
+With a

 Jan Andrea's wonderful Sleeping Baby website has links to a number of good tutorials for making yourself a baby carrier.